Charles Phineas Sherman: Biography

 Sherman was born into an old New England family in West Springfield, Massachusetts.
 The American Sherman family began with Philip Sherman, who emigrated from England in 1634 and became the Colony of Rhode Island's first Secretary.
 He studied at the public schools of West Springfield and graduated from high school there in 1891 as class valedictorian.

-Sherman received his B.A. degree from Yale in 1896 and entered Yale Law School the same year.
+Sherman received his B.A. degree from Yale University in 1896 and entered Yale Law School the same year.
 The three-year Yale Law School undergraduate degree (an LL.B.) could be shortened to two at that time if a student already had earned a B.A., so he took this path and was granted his LL.B. in 1898.
 That same summer he took the Connecticut bar exam and was admitted to practice there.
 Since he was academically inclined he decided not to head into practice immediately.
 Instead he applied for Yale's D.C.L.
 (Doctor of Civil Law) program.
 Sherman completed the requirements in 1899, after only one year, including the writing of his dissertation on a Roman law topic.